postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 ### Using snippets

-There's a selection of commonly used test code excerpts in __Snippets__ to the right of the tests editor.
+There's a selection of commonly-used test code excerpts in __Snippets__ to the right of the tests editor.
 Select one and it will insert it in your editor.
 Snippets can speed up the process of getting started with your scripts.
 You can edit snippets after adding them to meet your own testing requirements.

 ## Testing collections and folders

 You can add test scripts to a collection, a folder, or a single request within a collection.
 A test script associated with a collection will run after every request in the collection.
 A test script associated with a folder will run after every request in the folder.
 This enables you to reuse commonly executed tests after every request.

-> Adding scripts to collections and folders allows you to test the workflows in your API project.
+Adding scripts to collections and folders enables you to test the workflows in your API project.
 This helps to ensure that your requests cover typical scenarios, providing a reliable experience for application users.

 You can update collection and folder scripts by selecting the three dots <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> next to the collection or folder name, and selecting __Edit__.
 Choose the __Tests__ tab to add or update your script.
 You can also add collection scripts when you first create a collection.